-Originally, these healthy kids snacks were supposed to be “scary” Halloween muffins for La Jolla Girl to share with her classmates at preschool.
+Originally, these healthy kids snacks were supposed to be “scary” Halloween muffins for my 3-year-old to share with her classmates at preschool.
 In the end, she made most of them happy faces.
 They were a HUGE hit.

 We chose a healthy banana oat muffin recipe, but any muffin recipe will do.
 As it’s Halloween season, we also used Halloween baking cups.